 During the hot summer months, you can use some of these tips to help keep your pond performing optimally:

 The bottom line is that you need to keep an eye on your pond and let your fish and plants do the talking.
-If you have a balanced ecosystem, you don’t need to be checking your pond out everyday, but you do need to check it out every once in a while to make sure your plant and fish friends are healthy.
+If you have a balanced ecosystem, you’ll find it much easier to maintain the health of your pond, fish, and plants.